 A pork shoulder chop is a tough and gristly piece of meat cut from a Boston butt roast.
-That roast is commonly used to make pulled pork in a process that takes many hours to turn it into tender barbecue.
+That roast is commonly used to make pulled pork in a process that takes many hours to turn it into a tender barbecue.
 This is a method for turning a tough pork chop into a tender meal, reminiscent of pulled pork barbecue.

 Combine marinade ingredients.
 Place shoulder chops in large resealable bag and add marinade.
 Seal and refrigerate for 6 to 12 hours.

 This recipe is best prepared on a grill that can add smoky flavors or in a smoker.
 Remove chops from marinade and reserve the marinade for later.
-Grill or smoker at a temperature around 250 degrees F/120 degrees C for 1 1/2 hours.
+Grill or smoker at a temperature around 250 F/120 C for 1 1/2 hours.
 Turn once halfway through the cooking time.